MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web.md

 Use the **URL parts** section of the dialog to assemble the URL you want to use to get data.
 The first part of the URL in the **URL parts** section most likely would consist of the scheme, authority, and path of the URI (for example, http://contoso.com/products/).
 The second text box could include any queries or fragments that you would use to filter the information provided to the web site.
 If you need to add more than one entry, select **Add part** to add another URL fragment text box.
 As you enter each part of the URL, the complete URL that will be used when you select **OK** is displayed in the **URL preview** box.

 Depending on how long the POST request takes to process data, you may need to prolong the time the request continues to stay connected to the web site.
-In this case, you can use the optional **Command timeout in minutes** to extend the time you stay connected to the web site (in minutes).
+In this case, you can use the optional **Command timeout in minutes** to extend the time you stay connected (in minutes).

 You can also add specific request headers to the POST you send to the web site using the optional **HTTP request header parameters** drop-down box.
 <!-- The following table describes the request headers you can select.